22 The Tectonic System

 ….where I = inclination and λ = latitude

-We don’t normally do this with a navigational compass, because we have other ways of measuring latitude.
-However, this property becomes very useful in paleomagnetism, because certain kinds of rock, when they form, make a record of the earth magnetic field as it existed at the time of their formation.
+We don’t normally do this with a navigational compass, because we have other ways of measuring latitude, but the inclination can be measured with a magnetometer.
+Inclination is very useful in paleomagnetism, because certain kinds of rock, when they form, make a record of the Earth’s magnetic field.
 We call this remanent magnetism.

 Remanent magnetism is particularly characteristic of rocks containing the mineral magnetite (Fe3O4), an iron oxide mineral that is commone (for example) in mafic igneous rocks like basalt.
 When basalt is first erupted, magnetite is too hot to retain a magnetic field, but as it cools through a temperature of about 570°C, known as the Curie point or temperature, it “locks in” the Earth’s magnetic field as remanent magnetization.
 If we are able to measure the declination and inclination of this “fossil” magnetic field, we can determine both the direction and the distance of the North or South Pole at the time the rock cooled through the Curie temperature.